qasimwarraich/cli-tutor/pkg/lesson/lessons/lesson1.md

 ## What is the Shell?

-Essentially, the `shell` is a command line interface that let's you "talk directly to your computer" using text messages.
+Essentially, the `shell` is a command line interface that lets you "talk directly to your computer" using text messages.
 Instead of browsing a hierarchy of menus and dialogs like in a conventional, graphical user interface, the shell lets you access any setting or functionality of your computer directly